 What is the law on false statements and defamation about election candidates?

-Under the Representation of the People Act 1983, there are criminal penalties in place for those convicted of making or publishing false statements about election candidates.
-This is to protect the democratic process and is in addition to the general, civil law on libel (which must obviously also be observed when reporting elections).
+Under the Representation of the People Act 1983 (RPA 1983), there are criminal penalties for those convicted of making or publishing false statements about election candidates.
+This is to protect the democratic process and is in addition to the general, civil law on libel.

-The Act’s criminal offences only apply from the time that formal notice is given that an election is to take place until the point at which the election ends.
+The Act’s criminal offences apply from the time formal notice is given that an election is to take place until the point the election ends.
 This is around five weeks for local government elections.
-Formal notice for national Parliamentary elections is taken to be the date of the dissolution of Parliament or any earlier announced indication of Her Majesty’ intention to dissolve Parliament.
+Formal notice for national Parliamentary elections is taken to be the date of the dissolution of Parliament or any earlier announced indication of the Queen’s intention to dissolve Parliament.

-Section 106 thus specifies that, in this offence, it must be a distinct statement of fact as opposed to an expression of opinion or comment about a candidate.
+- For s 106 to apply, it must be a distinct statement of fact as opposed to an expression of opinion or comment about a candidate.

-If a defendant can show that he/she has reasonable grounds for believing that the statement was true at the time of publication, then they will not be successfully prosecuted for this offence – even if the statement does turn out to be untrue.
-This differs from other defamation and libel actions whereby the defendant must prove that the statement is in fact true.
+- It is a defence if the defendant can show s/he had reasonable grounds for believing the statement was true at the time of publication – even if the statement turns out to be untrue.

-- What is the penalty for breach of section 106?
+What is the penalty for breach of s 106?

-- What will the consequences be for making false statements about election candidates under civil law?
+What are the consequences for making false statements about election candidates under civil law?

-- Does the 1983 Act cover false statement which are not defamatory but could be damaging?
+Does RPA 1983 cover false statements which are not defamatory but could be damaging?